anodynos/uRequire/source/code/config/MasterDefaultsConfig.coffee.md

 Having `exports` around solves the **[circular dependencies](http://stackoverflow.com/questions/4881059/how-to-handle-circular-dependencies-with-requirejs-amd) problem [with AMD](http://requirejs.org/docs/api.html#circular)**, so its enabled by @default as `true`.

-@note with this commonjs trick (see it in [requirejs docs](http://requirejs.org/docs/api.html#circular)), you can **export only the plain `{}`** that `exports` already points to, not a `function` or any other type.
+@note to make this commonjs circular dependencies workaround work (see it in [requirejs docs](http://requirejs.org/docs/api.html#circular)), you need to **export only the plain `{}`** that `exports` already points to, not a `function` or any other value of your own.
+Eg you do only a `exports.myKey = 'myValue' and NOT an `module.exports = "my module value"`

 @note uRequire fixes the AMD mandate that you still need to `return exports` or `return module.exports` that both point to {the:'module'} from the AMD factory (not just setting `module.exports = {the:'module'}`).
-With uRequire conversion and you can use exports as you normally do with nodejs/commonjs modules, and never return it even from AMD modules.
+With uRequire conversion you can use exports as you normally do with nodejs/commonjs modules, and never return it even from AMD modules.

 @type [booleanOrFilespecs](types-and-derive#booleanOrFilespecs)